FG approves N180m for PSTT to fight corruption at Nigerian seaports – The Sun Nigeria

 By Steve Agbota

-However, she hinted that port administration policy is such that port users are able to demand, track, and ensure greater compliance with Standard Operating Procedures (SOPs) by Government agencies, incidences of corrupt demands as it ‘relates to vessel clearance have reduced.
+However, she hinted that port administration policy was such that port users are able to demand, track, and ensure greater compliance with Standard Operating Procedures (SOPs) by government agencies, incidences of corrupt demands as it ‘relates to vessel clearance have reduced.

 She said that government capacity to establish policy on compliance systems and collaborate with the private sector and civil society to improve trade flows and the ease of doing business are being strengthened.

-Conversely, the National Coordinator of PSTT, Moses Fadipe confirmed that Federal Government approved N180 million for the operations of the task team, saying that only Nigerian Shippers’ Council being the leading agency has responded to the Government’s instruction.
+Meanwhile, the national coordinator of PSTT, Moses Fadipe, confirmed that Federal Government approved N180 million for the operations of the task team, saying that only Nigerian Shippers’ Council being the leading agency has responded to the government’s instruction.

-He revealed that other agencies, which include NIMASA and NPA, are yet to respond and the PSTT has not receive anything from them.
+He revealed that NIMASA and NPA, are yet to respond and the PSTT has not received anything from them.

-In his presentation earlier, he said the Nigerian maritime sector has made significant progress towards promoting efficiency and transparency in recent years.
+Earlier in his presentation, Fadipe said the Nigerian maritime sector has made significant progress towards promoting efficiency and transparency in recent years.

 For instance, he said the PSTT has played a significant role in transforming the sector through its commendable monitoring and enforcement of adherence to the provisions of the Nigerian Port Process Manual and in its discharge of other ancillary mandates.